grandspitzy/READMEgenerator/Develop/READ.md

 ## Installation

-asdf
+npm inquirer

 ## Usage

-asdf
+github

 ## License

-MIT
+APACHE 2.0

 ## Contributing

-asdf
+none

 ## Tests

-asdf
+npm install

 ## Questions

-If you have any questions or issues please contact me at <asdf>!
+If you have any questions or issues please contact me at <mspitzer@outlook.com>!